Cesar Chavez: Growing success: 1966–1967

-In March 1966, the U.S. Senate Committee on Labor and Public Welfare's Subcommittee on Migratory Labor held three hearings in California.
+In March 1966, the United States Senate Committee on Labor and Public Welfare's Subcommittee on Migratory Labor held three hearings in California.
 The third, which took place in Delano, was attended by Senator Robert F. Kennedy, who toured a labor camp with Chavez and addressed a mass meeting.
 As the strike began to flag in winter, Chavez decided on a march of 300 mi to the state capitol at Sacramento.
 This would pass through dozens of farmworker communities and attract attention for their cause.
 In March, the procession started out with about fifty marchers who left Delano.

-Chavez imbued the march with Roman Catholic significance.
+Chavez imbued the march with Catholic significance.
 Marchers carried crucifixes and a banner of the Virgin of Guadalupe and used the slogan "Peregrinación, Penitencia, Revolución" ("Pilgrimage, Penitence, Revolution").
 Portraying the march as an act of penance, he argued that the image of his personal suffering—his feet became painful and for part of the journey he had to walk with a cane—would be useful for the movement.
 At each stop, they read aloud a "Plan de Delano" written by Valdez, deliberately echoing the "Plan de Ayala" of Mexican revolutionary Emiliano Zapata.
 At Easter, the marchers arrived in Sacramento, where over 8,000 people amassed in front of the state capitol.
 Chavez briefly addressed the crowd.

 During the march, Chavez had been approached by Schenley's lawyer, Sidney Korshak.
 They agreed to contract negotiations within 60 days.
 Chavez then declared an end to the Schenley boycott; instead, the movement would switch the boycott to the DiGiorgio Corporation, a major Delano land owner.
 DiGiorgio then called an election among their vineyard workers, hoping to challenge the NFWA's influence.
 A more conservative union, the International Brotherhood of Teamsters, was competing against the NFWA in the DiGiorgio workers' election.

 After DiGiorgio altered the terms of the election to benefit a Teamster victory, Chavez removed the NFWA from the ballot and urged his supporters to abstain.
 When the vote took place in June 1966, nearly half of eligible workers abstained, allowing a Teamster victory.
 Chavez then appealed to Pat Brown, the Governor of California, to intervene.
 Brown agreed, wanting the endorsement of the Mexican American Political Association.
 He declared the DiGiorgio election invalid and called for an August rerun to be supervised by the American Arbitration Association.

 On September 1, Chavez's union was declared the victor in the second election.
 DiGiorgio subsequently largely halted grape production in Delano.
 The focus then shifted to Giumarra, the largest grape grower in the San Joaquin Valley.
 In August 1967, Chavez announced a strike against them followed by a boycott of their grapes.